SkyWallkeRed/GPS_serial_GPSD_server/README.md

 # GPS_serial_GPSD_server
 #

-this is a raw working draft of an:
-Arduino serial GPS module => node serial => gps.js(parser) => to GPSD local server that 3ed party softwere can connect to.
+This is a raw working draft of an: Arduino serial GPS module => node serial => gps.js(parser) => to GPSD local server that 3rd party software can connect to.

 (implemented on mac) => PC user need to change some port connection from tty... to COM... (//TODO: config file)